Martin5009/Martin5009.github.io/test.md

 </div>

 Fig 2.
 Timing diagram for the DE-DP14112 LED matrix.

+# So why the FPGA?
   The purpose of the FPGA is to receive a message over SPI from the MCU, and to translate that SPI message into one following this custom protocol.
 The alternative to using the FPGA would be to bit-bang this custom protocol on the MCU, but that would likely limit the functionalities I could include in the arcade game since the processor would spend most of its time and energy just sending messages to the FPGA.
-Thus, I designed a digital circuit at the register transfer level (RTL) shown in Figure 4, which uses the architecture where a single controller manages the rest of the subcircuits through control signals.
+To allow me to take full advantage of the MCU's hardware SPI peripheral, I designed a digital circuit at the register transfer level (RTL) shown in Figure 4, which uses the architecture where a single controller manages the rest of the subcircuits through control signals.
 The state transition diagram for the controller is shown in Figure 3.
 I then programmed my ICE40UP5K FPGA to run this circuit using SystemVerilog.

 <div style="text-align: left">
   <img src="../assets/FPGA_controller_FSM.jpeg" alt="logo1" width="900" />